Syliphone: Context and origins

-Musical Style
+Musical style

 In the early period of the label, modern orchestras were at the forefront of Syliphone and subsequently the authenticité cultural policy.
 Traditional songs were given a modern twist with the use of electric guitars and saxophones in replacement of the kora (instrument) and balafon.
 In the 1970s, the experimentation and creative approaches within the Syliphone sound developed and came of age.
 Musicians on the label began to tour Africa, Europe and USA, which gave Syliphone and the authenticité cultural policy international recognition and an international audience.
 Into the 1980s, Syliphone had released recordings of choirs, ensembles and solo artists on the label.

 Graeme Counsel describes what made Syliphone stand out from other post-colonial African record labels: "A lot of care had gone into their production: the cover art was high quality glossy colour; the lyrics of the songs were often provided; the musicians were named; and lengthy annotations providing a musicological analysis were featured on many of the back covers.
 Another remarkable feature was the excellent quality of the audio.
 The sound engineer’s positioning of the microphones, the subtle use of echo effects, and the fidelity of the production were of the most exceptional standard when compared with recordings of a similar type.
 Such high quality audio captured Guinea’s musicians at their best, and they clearly rivalled, if not surpassed, the great singers and groups from neighbouring Mali and Senegal."

 The Syliphone Archive

 In 2016, the entire Syliphone Archive was made available through The British Library.
 The Endangered Archives Programme facilitated the project and it was the first online sound initiative of the programme.
-The archive contains every release on the Syliphone label but also over 7,000 songs recorded in Guinea in the same studios and with the same engineers as Syliphone.
+The archive contains every release on the Syliphone label but also more tan 7,000 songs recorded in Guinea in the same studios and with the same engineers as Syliphone.
 From 2008 to 2013, the project holder Graeme Counsel oversaw the preservation and digitisation of Syliphone vinyl recordings and reel-to-reel tapes for the archive.
 The degradation threats and previous neglect of these two formats meant that the digitisation process was essential to preserve the recordings.
-Other threats to the archive were more overt, with Graeme Counsel noting that “the government’s own archive of this collection was partially destroyed in the counter-coup of 1985, when artillery bombed the national broadcaster and home of the offices of the RTG."
+Other threats to the archive were more overt, with Graeme Counsel noting that “the government's own archive of this collection was partially destroyed in the counter-coup of 1985, when artillery bombed the national broadcaster and home of the offices of the RTG."

 Recordings in the collection can be listened to by all.